AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/convert-person.md

    >[!CAUTION]
    >
-   >Converting a person in Marketo will result in a new account and opportunity in Salesforce.
-If you don't want duplicate accounts, use Salesforce to convert.
+   >Converting a person in Marketo will result in a new account and opportunity in [!DNL Salesforce].
+If you don't want duplicate accounts, use [!DNL Salesforce] to convert.

 1. Choose if you want a **notification** sent to the owner or not.

    ![](assets/three-2.png)

-1. Select the **converted status**.
+1. Select the **[!DNL Converted Status]**.

    ![](assets/four-3.png)